+5.8.2 Working Group Policies and Procedures

-The IEEE 802 LMSC Working Group Policies and Procedures shall be used as the Policies and Procedures for IEEE 802 WGs and IEEE 802 TAGs.
-The requirements for the election and confirmation of WG and TAG officers are stated in the IEEE 802 LMSC Working Group Policies and Procedures.
+The IEEE 802 LMSC Working Group Policies and Procedures shall be used as the Policies and Procedures for IEEE 802 Working Groups.
+The requirements for the election and confirmation of Working Group officers are stated in the IEEE 802 LMSC Working Group Policies and Procedures.

+5.8.3 Hibernation of a Working Group

-If a WG has no active PARs, and is not actively developing a new PAR, then it should be considered to either be placed in hibernation (if it has developed standards or recommended practices in the past that are still current), or disbanded (if it has no current standards or recommended practices)
+If a Working Group has no active PARs, and is not actively developing a new PAR, then it should be considered to either be placed in hibernation (if it has developed standards or recommended practices in the past that are still current), or disbanded (if it has no current standards or recommended practices).

-5.2.1 Hibernation of a WG

-A WG may be hibernated at the request of the WG Chair and the approval of the Sponsor.
-The hibernating WG may be returned to active status by the Sponsor in order for the WG to develop a new PAR.
+A Working Group may be hibernated at the request of the Working Group Chair and the approval of the Standards Committee.
+The hibernating Working Group may be returned to active status by the Standards Committee in order for the Working Group to develop a new PAR.

-Hibernating WG Chairs become Non-Voting Members of the Sponsor after their WG enters hibernation.
-The Sponsor Chair may appoint new hibernating WG Chairs to replace vacancies as soon as practical, subject to confirmation by the Sponsor at the next plenary meeting.
-A hibernating WG Chair of the Sponsor shall be recognized as a full member of the Sponsor, having all rights and meeting privileges except the right of voting on Sponsor motions.
+Hibernating Working Group Chairs become Non-Voting Members of the Standards Committee after their Working Group enters hibernation.
+The Standards Committee Chair may appoint new hibernating Working Group Chairs to replace vacancies as soon as practical, subject to confirmation by the Standards Committee at the next plenary meeting.

-5.2.2 Disbanding a WG
+5.8.4 Disbanding a Working Group

-After all standards, recommended practices, and technical reports for which a hibernating WG is responsible are withdrawn or transferred to another group or groups, a Sponsor electronic ballot of 30 days minimum duration shall be conducted to determine whether the hibernating WG is to be disbanded.
+After all standards, recommended practices, and technical reports for which a hibernating Working Group is responsible are withdrawn or transferred to another group or groups, a Standards Committee electronic ballot of 30 days minimum duration shall be conducted to determine whether the hibernating Working Group is to be disbanded.

-If the Sponsor electronic ballot on disbanding the group passes, the WG is disbanded.
-If the ballot fails, then the Sponsor Chair shall determine a future date when the disbanding of the group may be re-balloted.
+If the Standards Committee electronic ballot on disbanding the group passes, the Working Group is disbanded.
+If the ballot fails, then the Standards Committee Chair shall determine a future date when the disbanding of the group may be re-balloted.